LerkkaP/ecommerce-flask/README.md

 - **Custom CSS Styling**: The project features custom CSS styling for a unique and visually appealing user interface.

-- **Admin Panel**: An admin panel is provided, allowing authorized users to manage various aspects of the website, such as adding new watches and handling reviews.
+- **Admin Panel**: An admin panel is provided, allowing users with admin privileges to manage various aspects of the website, such as adding new watches and handling reviews.

 - **User Reviews**: Authenticated users can provide reviews and ratings for watches, contributing to the overall user experience.

 - **JavaScript for Dynamicality**: JavaScript is utilized to add dynamicality to the website, enhancing user interaction and providing a more seamless experience.

-- **Responsive Design (Laptops and Larger Screens)**: While the project is designed to be responsive for laptops and larger screens, it is not fully optimized for mobile devices.
+- **Responsive Design (Laptops and Larger Screens)**: While the project is designed to be responsive for laptops and larger screens (at least for the most part of), it is not for mobile devices.

 ## Technologies used